tanguilp/apiac_filter_ip_blacklist/README.md

 # APISexFilterIPWhitelist

-An `APISex.Filter` plug enabling IP whitelist (IPv4 & IPv6)
+An `APISex.Filter` plug enabling IP blacklist (IPv4 & IPv6)

 ## Plug options

-- `whitelist`: a *list* of allowed IPv4 and IPv6 addresses in CIDR notation or a `(Plug.Conn.t -> [String])` function returning that list of addresses
+- `blacklist`: a *list* of banned IPv4 and IPv6 addresses in CIDR notation or a `(Plug.Conn.t -> [String])` function returning that list of addresses
 - `set_filter_error_response`: if `true`, sets the HTTP status code to `403`.
 If false, does not do anything.
 Defaults to `true`